-If you are part of a company that’s always looking to gain a competitive edge through innovation then you probably have heard about blockchain.
+If you are part of a company that’s always looking to gain a competitive edge through innovation then you probably have heard about blockchain and its benefits.
 And if your company has a knack for minimizing risks and costs, then you might already have thought about potential blockchain application.
 But it’s not always simple to evaluate the return on investment, especially when it comes to a technology that is still at its infancy.

-Our task for this article would be to outline the major principles of blockchain and its most efficient applications in business.
+Our task for this article would be to outline the major benefits of blockchain and its most efficient applications in business.

 But before we start let’s clarify what is Blockchain?